boazbk/tcs/lec_10_efficient_alg.md

 That is, $f$ applied to the $p$-weighted midpoint between $x$ and $y$ is smaller than the $p$-weighted average value of $f$.
 If $D$ itself is convex (which means that if $x,y$ are in $D$ then so is the line segment between them), then this means that if $x$ is a _local minimum_ of $f$ then it is also a _global minimum_.
 The reason is that if $f(y)<f(x)$ then every point $z=px+(1-p)y$ on the line segment between $x$ and $y$ will satisfy $f(z) \leq p f(x) + (1-p)f(y) < f(x)$ and hence in particular $x$ cannot be a local minimum.
-Intuitively, local minima of functions are much easier to find than global ones: after all, any "local search" algorithm that keeps finding a nearby point on which the value is lower, will eventually arrive at a local minima.^[One example of such a local search algorithm is [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) which takes a small step in the direction that would reduce the value by the most amount based on the current derivative.
-There are also algorithms that take advantage of the _second derivative_ (hence are known as _second order methods_)  to potentially converge faster.]
+Intuitively, local minima of functions are much easier to find than global ones: after all, any "local search" algorithm that keeps finding a nearby point on which the value is lower, will eventually arrive at a local minima.
+One example of such a local search algorithm is [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) which takes a small step in the direction that would reduce the value by the most amount based on the current derivative.
+There are also algorithms that take advantage of the _second derivative_ (hence are known as _second order methods_)  to potentially converge faster.

 Indeed, under certain technical conditions, we can often efficiently find the minimum of convex functions, and this underlies the reason problems such as minimum cut and shortest path are easy to solve.
 On the other hand, _maximizing_ a convex function (or equivalently, minimizing a _concave_ function) can often be a hard computational task.
 A _linear_ function is both convex and concave, which is the reason both the maximization and minimization problems for linear functions can be done efficiently.